Gertkeno/Gertkeno.github.io/portfolio/10_intro.md

 ----------------------

 First time using Godot I grouped up with a few of my friends to make a aim training idle game.
-I like Godot's quick launch and broad feature set,
+I like Godot's quick launch and broad feature set, it's a game engine made by and for programmers!

 [Play Aim Trainer Idle Online!](https://hankik.itch.io/aim-trainer-idle)